slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 There are tons of different UI libraries and frameworks and often just to try a new one you ended up with “Hello world!” or simple TODO app.

-I wanted something more complex but not to much.
+I wanted something more complex but not too much.
 Look inside but don't drown, see the framework from different angles.
 This could be level of documentation, support and integrations with other libraries, working with state/store, communication with the server, etc. But again I don’t want this to be to complex.

 In my opinion the Chat application fits perfectly for this needs.
 So let's build a simple chat server and a client.